 Every applicant for employment within the City of Republic may be required to present proof that he or she is physically fit to perform the duties of the job which the applicant seeks.
-All newly and rehired employees shall be required to take a blood or urine test for the presence of illegal drugs or unauthorized prescription drugs prior to being hired.
+All newly and rehired employees shall be required to take a blood or urine test for the presence of illegal drugs, unauthorized prescription drugs, or any other adulterants prior to being hired.
 Any applicant with a confirmed positive test result will be denied employment.
 The City will not discriminate against applicants for employment because of a past history of drug abuse.
-Therefore, individuals who have failed a preemployment test may initiate another inquiry with the City after a period of no less than one (1) year.
+Therefore, individuals who have failed a pre-employment test may initiate another inquiry with the City after a period of no less than one (1) year.